Evens SALIES' Permanent Page / Hobby

 For the demo scene

-I you want to know what demo making is, just go there: http://www.demoscene.tv and follow the other links.
-Almost all songs I did were so to enter demos or intros as musician for IRIS.
-IRIS was a French group of demo making starting to operate in the late 1980s.
-After a break of roughly ten years from 1995 through to 2006, I became so nostalgic of that period as musician for demos that in 2007 I co-founded a new group: FRequency.
+I you want to know what the demo scene and demo making are, please switch there: http://www.demoscene.tv and follow the other links.
+Almost all songs I did as a demo maker were for computer animations inside the IRIS team.
+IRIS was a French group of demo making founded in the late 1980s.
+After a break of ten years, in 2006, I became so nostalgic of that period that I decided to start/enter a group.
+With XT95, I co-founded FRequency. @lx ex-ACE of IRIS joined us very quickly.

 For Game

-I also had the opportunity to compose the songs of a computer game, "Explora III - Sous le signe du serpent", edited by Infomedia and available for Amiga and Atari ST. A fex screenshots are available from Lemon Retro Store here.
+I also had the opportunity to compose the songs of a computer game, "Explora III - Sous le signe du serpent", edited by Infomedia and available for Amiga and Atari ST. A few screenshots are available from Lemon Retro Store here.
 The tunes are available from MirSoft here and, Unexotica there.
-An interview and a few screenshots were compiled by Blood, Largo and Ranx at their Alone in the Past's web site.
+An interview and a few screenshots were compiled by Blood, Largo and Ranx at their Alone in the Past 's web site.
 Another Interview can be found at Amiga Music Preservation on when and why I started CGM.
-Finally, an interview in French on my short experience as CGM composer.
+More recently, I gave an interview to futurepresent.fr about my experience as French oldschooler in today's demoscene.

 68000 Assembly code

-I did intros and demos, of which one's screenshots can be seen here (Gfx by Deflector!).
-I am no longer coding in low-level languages such as ASM or C, C++, etc.
+I did intros and demos on Amiga, one of which can be found there (more graphs by Deflector for this demo are here).
+I am no longer coding in low-level languages.